 Follow these rules to write so prospects can see who you are:

 - Simplify.
-Keep your sentences short.
+When you’re writing to attract prospects, keep your sentences short.
 If your sentence is getting on past 2 lines, find a way to break it up.
 If you have to stop to take another breath when reading it aloud, the sentence is way too long.
 (You wouldn’t talk that way, would you?)

 - Ditch the big, impressive words.
 Remember that no one is really impressed by your huge vocabulary – and they’ll secretly be offended if they don’t know what a word means.
 So save the big words for conversations with friends who actually use them in everyday speech.
 (Do you have any such friends?)
 Any time you can replace a big word with a small one, do it.